groberts822/C.A.L.I.N.K./README.md

 For power I used a **1100mAh LiPo battery** paired with a **TP4056 USB-C charging module**.
 The ESP32 deep sleep mode draws almost no power between refreshes, so a 1100mAh cell lasts for weeks at a 1-hour refresh interval.

-The TP4056 handles charging safely — it has built-in overcharge and overdischarge protection and charges via USB-C. In the enclosure the USB-C port is accessible from the side so CALINK can be charged without taking it off the wall.
+The TP4056 handles charging safely — it has built-in overcharge and overdischarge protection and charges via USB-C. In the enclosure the USB-C port is accessible from the bottom so CALINK can be charged without taking it off the wall.

 **Wiring:**
 ```
 LiPo B+      →  TP4056 B+
 LiPo B-      →  TP4056 B-
-TP4056 OUT+  →  ESP32 Driver Board 5V pin
+TP4056 OUT+  →  Slide Switch (Pin 1)
 TP4056 OUT-  →  ESP32 Driver Board GND
+Slide Switch (Pin 2)  →  ESP32 Driver Board 5V pin
 ```

 ---